luciusbono/Packer-Windows10/README.md

 * Turns autologin *off* because I like simulating end user environments, ok?

 ## Requirements

+## NOTE: This project is currently incompatible with Virtualbox and Packer 0.12.1
+Due to a bug in the WinRM communicator in Packer 0.12.1, the WinRM communicator does not currently work with Virtualbox in Windows.
+You can read more about the issue, and the PR that will likely fix the issue [here](https://github.com/mitchellh/packer/pull/4321).

+For now, you can grab a copy of Packer 0.12.0 [here](https://releases.hashicorp.com/packer/).

 * **A copy of the [Windows 10 x64 Enterprise Trial](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise)**
 * **Packer / Vagrant** - Duh.
 Tested with Packer 0.86 and Vagrant 1.7.4.